-Really, there is a reason for anyone to sign up for this, as earning points is free and can start by simply using Swagbucks as a search engine.
+Really, everyone should sign up for this; as earning points is free and can start by simply using Swagbucks as a search engine.

 There is a large number of different ways you can earn, whether that be from cash back, cash offers, surveys, games or watching videos – so, there’s sure to be some way you will find you enjoy more.

 With Swagbucks, you really can earn something for practically nothing, which is certainly a rarity.